50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 Concurrency

 Concurrency refers to the ability of the library to execute multiple tests in parallel.
-This can be useful, for example, to scrape many pages at the same time.
+This can be useful, for example, when scraping multiple pages simultaneously.

 Selenium has Selenium Grid , which enables it to manage the execution of tests on multiple devices.
 This isn’t helpful until you have access to multiple real or virtual devices, but it can be used to quickly scale Selenium-based scraping solutions.